Who was ibn al-Haytham?

 Another reason was that you could see the whole sky and stars immediately when you opened your eyes – that would be too many vision rays to send out all at once.
-Al-Haythem also realized that rays of light came from the sun or candles, always travelled in straight lines, and bounced off the objects to your eyes.
-Al-Haythem thought (correctly) that color was somehow related to these light rays.
+He also realized that rays of light came from the sun or candles.
+Light always travelled in straight lines, and bounced off the objects to your eyes.
+Ibn al-Haytham thought (correctly) that color was somehow related to these light rays.

 When did ibn al-Haytham die?

 He died in Cairo about 1040 AD, when he was about 75 years old.